meilisearch/integration-guides/resources/build-integration.md

 ## 4. Minimal Provided Methods

-At minimum, your integration must support:
+At a minimum, your integration must support the following:

 - all functionality related to [document manipulation](https://docs.meilisearch.com/reference/api/documents.html).
 - all functionality related to [search](https://docs.meilisearch.com/reference/api/search.html), including [search parameters](https://docs.meilisearch.com/reference/features/search_parameters.html).
 - a basic error handler that wraps and throws the [Meilisearch errors](https://docs.meilisearch.com/reference/api/#errors-status-code).
+- ensure the correct headers are being sent:
+  - the `User-Agent` header should contain this value i.e. `Meilisearch PHP (v1.0.1)`, `Meilisearch Strapi (v1.0.1)`, can also contain more than one: `Meilisearch PHP (v1.0.1); Meilisearch Laravel (v12.1.5);`

-⚠️ All routes that are not yet implemented in the integration should be clearly reported as an issue in the repository.
+⚠️ All routes not yet implemented in the integration should be reported as an issue in the repository.

 ## 5. Tests

-Each public method (i.e. the exposed part of the integration) should be tested against the Meilisearch instance.
+Each public method (i.e., the exposed part of the integration) should be tested against the Meilisearch instance.
 This ensures the provided methods work at any time.

-Mock testing is accepted but should not be prioritized, since it would require regularly updating the mocked server to account for breaking changes.
+Mock testing is accepted but should not be prioritized since it would require regularly updating the mocked server to account for breaking changes.

-If you want to start writing your own tests and are looking for a reference, you can find tests in most of our repositories, such as [this one](https://github.com/meilisearch/meilisearch-php/).
+If you want to start writing your tests and are looking for a reference, you can find tests in most of our repositories, such as [meilisearch-php](https://github.com/meilisearch/meilisearch-php/) and [meilisearch-js](https://github.com/meilisearch/meilisearch-js/).

 ## 6. Linter and Style

 Your integration should contain a linter to ease contributions and maintenance.

-We also recommend to add a [`.editorconfig` file](https://editorconfig.org/) so that everyone can follow minimal styling rules.
+We recommend adding a [`.editorconfig` file](https://editorconfig.org/) so everyone can follow minimal styling rules.

 ## 7. Continuous Integration (CI)